-The new release of Bosch IoT Manager, part of Bosch IoT Device Management, comes with the following new features and improvements:
+The new release of Bosch IoT Manager, part of Bosch IoT Device Management, comes with the following improvements:

 With this new functionality, Bosch IoT Manager is now able to return a list of flat executions, in other words device executions from all tasks and rules in the system.
 This list can be filtered globally, among all executions in the system.

 An execution is considered to be a single run of a mass management task over one device.
 This means that a task which has a scope of 100 devices will produce 100 executions.
 Since every trigger of a rule launches a new task, there might be many tasks launched out of a single rule, each of which producing executions.
 Hence, a device might have only one execution in a task, but many executions in a rule.
 Generally, only the latest device execution within a rule is of monitoring interest, as it overrides the previous executions of the same action script and defines the device rule execution status.
 However, in specific cases, older device executions within a rule may also be of interest.

 There are two main use cases when listing executions:

 (i) considering only the latest device executions within a rule

 This is referred to as "non-historical" data, as only the latest execution statuses are reported.

 This might be useful if you want to see all actual executions states across all the rules and tasks in the system, or when you need to filter device executions according to their error status, unfinished executions, etc.

 (ii) considering all executions, even those overridden by next rule execution over the same device